HomeTutorials

 Two H atoms bond — or repel — by wave-phase alignment.

 Two H atoms share a χ-well when in phase (bonding) and repel when out of phase (anti-bonding).
-The H₂ bond emerges without molecular orbital theory.
+Bond-like χ-well sharing appears without invoking molecular orbital theory.

 10 min